 Section 3 of the Passenger Transportation Regulation specifies vehicles that are excluded from the definition of passenger directed vehicles.
-These include some patient transfer vehicles; transportation is arranged or brokered on behalf of all of the passengers by a travel agent or travel wholesaler foreign tourists and vehicles from outside British Columbia that do not pick up or drop off passengers in BC.
+These include: some patient transfer vehicles; vehicles that are part of tour packages, arranged by a licensed travel agent, that include at least one night's accommodation; and vehicles travelling from outside British Columbia that do not pick up or drop off passengers in BC.